pangafu/LeelaMasterWeight/README.md

 1. Traning color plan:(thanks @alreadydone @Hersmunch)

-   Color plan can be used to handicape game, please refer to
+   Color plan can be used for handicape game, please refer to

    a. https://github.com/gcp/leela-zero/issues/1599